 The CIAS vision and mission promotes an academic environment of creativity and technology convergence while inspiring, innovating, and educating in fields where this convergence occurs.
 A strong team of faculty and staff who are world-class scholars and creative practitioners is its core.

 C Scholarship, Creativity and Research

-Scholarship, creativity, and research are pivotal components for the CIAS community.
-The Strategic Plan for CIAS under the category of scholarship, cretivity and research, looks to the differenc makers below as defined in RIT'S Strategic Plan:
+Scholarship, creativity, and research are pivotal components for faculty, students and staff in our College.
+CIAS's strategic plan looks to the following goals as defined in RIT's Strategic Plan: